redbrick/brickbot/README.md

 brickbot is very simple.
 All Brickbot needs to do is make HTTP Requests to functions I run using [OpenFaas](https://github.com/openfaas/faas).
 This means that no matter what your preferred language is you're able to extend the functionality of brickbot.
 All I need to do is take your code, and add it to my Docker Swarm.

+If you're interested in OpenFaas I really recommend trying it out.
+Serverless is something worth learning in my opinion.

 ### Contributing